Muriel Rukeyser: 1940 to 1950

+Rukeyser published two volumes of poetry in the late 1940s: The Green Wave (1948), Elegies (1949).
+In The Green Wave, she writes more about the intersections of anti-fascism, birth, feminism, and the poetic process.
+Given that the war's ending was still fresh, and she gave birth to her first and only child, William, these themes are clearly tied to her life and the world.
+The book was nominated for the Library of Congress's inaugural Bollingen Prize.

+In 1949, Rukeyser published Elegies, a cycle of ten poems written over a seven-year period from the end of the Spanish Civil War to the start of the Cold War.
+Two scholars, Jan Heller Levi and Christoph Keller, wrote in an introduction to a republished version, that the poems presented "no angelic orders, only the difficulties of living in the modern world."

-During and after World War II she gave a series of lectures, entitled The Usable Truth, about art and politics in times of crisis.
+During and after World War II, she gave a series of lectures, titled The Usable Truth, on art and politics in times of crisis.
 These were eventually published (1949) as The Life of Poetry.
-In it, Rukeyser makes the case that poetry is essential to democracy, essential to human life and understanding.
-In a publisher's note, Jan Freeman called it a book that "ranks among the most essential works of twentieth century literature."
+In it, Rukeyser makes the case that poetry is critical for democracy, essential to human life and understanding.
+In a publisher's note, Jan Freeman, the founder of Paris Press, called it a book that "ranks among the most essential works of twentieth-century literature."
 In 1996, Paris Press reissued The Life of Poetry, which had fallen out of print since its 1949 publication.

+1950 to 1960

-From the end of the war through the period of McCarthyism, Rukeyser was the target of sexist literary and political attacks which affected her career trajectory and publishing opportunities, and the FBI compiled a thick file on her as a suspected Communist.
+From the end of the war through the period of McCarthyism, Rukeyser was the target of sexist literary and political attacks, which affected her career trajectory and publishing opportunities, and the FBI compiled a thick file on her as a suspected Communist.

-Rukeyser taught university classes and led writing workshops for much of her life, but never became a career academic.
-She worked at Sarah Lawrence College, California Labor School, and served as a member of the Board of Directors of the Teachers-Writer's Collective.
+Rukeyser taught university classes and led writing workshops for much of her life, but never became a career academic.[1]
+She worked at Sarah Lawrence College, California Labor School, and served on the Board of Directors of the Teachers-Writer's Collective.

+1960 and beyond

 In the 1960s and 1970s, when Rukeyser presided over PEN America, her feminism and opposition to the Vietnam War drew a new generation to her poetry.
 The title poem of her final book, The Gates, is based on her unsuccessful attempt to visit Korean poet Kim Chi-Ha on death row in South Korea.
-In 1968, she signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.
+In 1968, she signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse to pay taxes in protest against the Vietnam War.

-In addition to poetry, she wrote a fictionalized memoir, The Orgy; plays, among them the musical Houdini; and screenplays.
+In addition to poetry, she wrote a fictionalized memoir, The Orgy, plays, among them the musical Houdini, and screenplays.
 She also translated work by Octavio Paz and Gunnar Ekelöf.
 She wrote biographies of Josiah Willard Gibbs, Wendell Willkie, and Thomas Hariot.
 In the early 1970s, Andrea Dworkin worked as her secretary.
 Also in the 1970s, Rukeyser served on the Advisory Board of the Westbeth Playwrights Feminist Collective, a New York City-based theatre group that wrote and produced plays on feminist issues.